-Cannabis to Treat Ulcerative Colitis, IBS, and Crohn’s Disease
+Cannabis to Treat Ulcerative Colitis and Crohn’s Disease

 As many of us have realized, traditional treatments of ulcerative colitis, pancolitis, and Crohn’s disease are not effective for many patients.
 If you are not responding to traditional treatment or feel the medications you're taking are doing more harm than good, you may want to consider using cannabis to treat your ulcerative colitis, pancolitis, or Crohn’s disease.
 Science has not yet demonstrated that cannabis is a cure.
 However, anecdotal evidence, the sheer number of patients with IBDs using marijuana, coupled with its low risk (besides legal in jurisdictions where it's prohibited) and cost suggest that it's worth trying if you haven’t responded to other treatments.

 - Marijuana is the drug extracted from the common hemp plant cannabis.

 - It contains both mind-altering compounds such as tetrahydrocannabinol (THC) as well as compounds that do not have mind-altering effects such as cannabidiol (CBD).

 - The human body has a endocannabinoid system (ECS) that works via endocannabinoids and receptors.
 It controls a variety of things, such as inflammation, nausea, sleep and appetite.

 - In animal and test tube studies, cannabis as been shown to combat inflammation.